CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/IND.1 Operating and Control Technology.md

 #### IND.1.A7 Establish Permission Management

 The institution SHOULD establish a process for managing user access and associated permissions to access the OT.
-Permission management SHOULD include the process, execution, and documentation for requesting, establishing, and revoking privileges.The authorization management SHOULD ensure that authorizations are granted according to the minimum principle and regularly checked.
+Permission management SHOULD include the process, execution, and documentation for requesting, establishing, and revoking privileges.
+The authorization management SHOULD ensure that authorizations are granted according to the minimum principle and regularly checked.
 Permission management SHOULD regulate access to IT systems for employees, administrators and third parties.
 Each participant SHOULD regularly be trained on the regulations to be followed.
 Compliance SHOULD be reviewed and sanctioned misconduct.

 Further information is described in the module ORP.4 Identity and Authorization Management.